tjfulle/felab/source/Tutorials/Heat1.rst

 Objectives
 ----------

-This example demonstrates the use of the ``HeatTransfer2DModel`` to solve a diffusive heat transfer problem.
+This example demonstrates the use of the ``HeatTransferStep`` method of ``FiniteElementModel`` to solve a diffusive heat transfer problem.

 Problem description
 -------------------